-(A) Notice of Committee Meeting.
+(A) NOTICE OF COMMITTEE MEETING.
 The chief clerk shall make public the time, place and subjects to be discussed at committee meetings.
-All public hearings held by committees shall be scheduled at least five (5) days in advance and shall be given adequate publicity: Provided, That only adequate publicity, as determined by the Speaker with regard to the circumstances, including but not limited to the time remaining, the nature of the subject and the number of prior hearings on the subject, shall be required when fifteen (15) days or less remain before a session must end as determined pursuant to Article II, Section 12 of the state Constitution, or concurrent resolution.
+All public hearings held by committees shall be scheduled at least five (5) days in advance and shall be given adequate publicity: PROVIDED, That when less than eight (8) days remain for action on a bill, the Speaker may authorize a reduction of the five-day notice period when required by the circumstances, including but not limited to the time remaining for action on the bill, the nature of the subject, and the number of prior hearings on the subject.

-- (B) Committee Quorum.
-A majority of any committee shall constitute a quorum for the transaction of business. - (C) Session Meetings.
-No committee shall sit while the house is in session without special leave of the speaker.

-- (D) Duties of Standing Committees.
-(1) Only such bills as are included on the written notice of a committee meeting may be considered at that meeting except upon the vote of a majority of the entire membership of the committee to consider another bill. - (2) A majority recommendation of a committee must be signed by a majority of the entire membership of the committee in a regularly called meeting before a bill, memorial or resolution may be reported out: Provided, That a majority of the members elected to the house may require a committee to report a bill back to the house during the order of business at which it may be considered.
+- (B) COMMITTEE QUORUM.
+A majority of any committee shall constitute a quorum for the transaction of business. - (C) SESSION MEETINGS.
+No committee shall sit while the house is in session without special leave of the speaker. - (D) DUTIES OF STANDING COMMITTEES. - (1) Only such bills as are included on the written notice of a committee meeting may be considered at that meeting except upon the vote of a majority of the entire membership of the committee to consider another bill. - (2) A majority recommendation of a committee must be signed by a majority of the entire membership of the committee in a regularly called meeting before a bill, memorial or resolution may be reported out: PROVIDED, That by motion under the eighth order of business, a majority of the members elected to the house may relieve a committee of a bill and place it on the second reading calendar.